-Common Assessment Framework (CAF)
+Early Help Assessment (EHA)

-At times, the school may feel that a child would benefit from a CAF.
+At times, the school may feel that a child would benefit from a EHA.
 This intervention is designed to support children whose needs are not yet being fully met.
-If the school feels that this intervention would be of benefit to a child and his/her family then parental permission and support will be sought before a CAF is raised.
-The CAF will explore any areas within the child's life which could be better addressed via the intervention of an appropriate agency and those agencies will be invited to a meeting along with the family and school representatives.
-This is known as a team Around the Child (TAC) meeting.
-All present at the TAC meeting will consider the concerns and strategies available to address the issues.
+If the school feels that this intervention would be of benefit to a child and his/her family then parental permission and support will be sought before a EHA is raised.
+The EHA will explore any areas within the child's life which could be better addressed via the intervention of an appropriate agency and those agencies will be invited to a meeting along with the family and school representatives.
+All present at the EHA meeting will consider the concerns and strategies available to address the issues.
 This intervention may be appropriate for any child at any time and is not solely for children who have special educational needs.
+This will normally be done in conjunction with our Early Intervention Worker - Beth Davies

-Education, Health and Care Plan - EHCP
+Education, Health and Care Plan - EHC

 Very occasionally a child will have demonstrated significant cause for concern.
-In the event of this the school may wish, with parental backing, to apply for an EHCP.
+In the event of this the school may wish, with parental backing, to apply for an EHC.
 Information about the child's progress over time will be required to make such an application, plus any other relevant supporting documentation.
 This information may include